Shuttle/shuttle-esb/_posts/2014-04-24-shuttle-esb-v3.0.0-rc4.md

 ---
-title: Shuttle ESB v3.0.0-rc4
+title: Shuttle.Esb v3.0.0-rc4
 layout: post
+published: false
 ---

-Release Candidate 4 of Shuttle ESB is available for use.
+Release Candidate 4 of Shuttle.Esb is available for use.

 ###Also available on Nuget